-1. Start by preheating your oven to 200 oC and washing your sweet potato – don’t peel it.
+1. Start by preheating your oven to 200 degrees Celsius and washing your sweet potato – don’t peel it.
 Cut it into long halves and place them on a baking sheet covered with baking paper cut side down.
 Poke 2 – 3 cm holes into your sweet potato halves with a sharp knife to quicken the cooking process.
 Cook for around 20 minutes or until soft.
 Once the sweet potato is done, take it out of the oven and peel while still quite hot, careful not to burn yourself.
 The skin should come off easily.
 Mash in a bowl with a fork.

 2. Continue by preparing the chocolate, I recommend chopping all of it into small chips – a portion preserved for the cookie dough and a portion used for the brownie.
 Add the chocolate for the brownie into the bowl with warm mashed sweet potato and mix – the heat of the sweet potato will melt the chocolate.
 You need to come back after a while to mix again, though it does not matter if not all of the chocolate is completely melted.

 3. Add sugar, oat milk and oil to the sweet potato and chocolate mixture and mix.
 Sift the dry ingredients into the wet ingredients and mix to just combine.
 Be careful not to overmix, a spoon works fine at this stage.
 Pour the batter into a baking dish lined with baking paper and put it into oven for 20 minutes at 200 degrees Celsius.